PaulSayantan/IntroBot/README.md

 python3 bot.py
 ~~~

-open port ```http://127.0.0.1:5000/``` in your browser

 Start your intro with the bot.

-After a complete interview, u can get a result like this:
+After a complete interview, user will recieve a json file like this:

     {
      "Fullname": "Raju Rastogi",